webix-hub/gitbook-webix-jet/details/events.md

 }}
 ```

 Here each subview has a name. *FileView* has the *loadFiles* method.
-Next, let's tell the filemanager which paths to open in each file view:
+Next, let's tell the file manager which paths to open in each file view:

 ```js
 init() {